adrianlfns/HouseholdHub/ReadMe_AdrianAlfonso.md

     * directory 'business_rules' - In this directory/package you will find all of the classes related to the business rules of the project.
     * business_rules/device.py  - In the module device.py, you will find the class Device which represents the information of a single device.
     * business_rules/device_manager.py - In the module device_manager, you will find a class Device_Manager that handles all the data access logic for a device: (Create, Update, Delete, List, Find ,etc)
+    * business_rules/category.py -In the module category.py, you will find the class Category which represents the information of a single category.
+    * business_rules/categories_manager.py - In the module categories_manager, you will find a class Categories_Manager that handles all the data access logic for a category: (Create, Update, Delete, List, Find ,etc)